-This church in the Darlington County community of Lamar was organized and built in 1872 on land donated by Captain Joseph Commander.
-As the Commander family grew, so did the church.
-In fact, this congregation was initially comprised primarily of Commander family members.
-The building was moved to its present location in 1911, which is about 200 feet closer to the road from its original site, which was the center of the present graveyard.
-During this time the historic church, which as built as a meeting house, was remodeled with its current porch, brick columns, and spire.
+This church, located in the Darlington County community of Lamar, was organized as Fair Hope Presbyterian in 1872.
+It was built on land donated by Captain Joseph Commander, whose family primarily comprised its initial congregation.
+As the Commander family grew, so too did the church.
+In 1911, its sanctuary was moved about 200 feet closer to Lynches River Road.
+(The original site was located near the center of the present graveyard.)
+At this time, the meeting-house style church was outfitted with a porch, brick columns, and a spire.

 Detailed History of Fair Hope Presbyterian Church